zedlopez/ifm/Examples/Pine1.md

 Instead of throwing water at an asleep person:
 	now the second noun is awake;
 	now the noun is nowhere;
-	say "You pour out [the noun] on [the second noun].line-so-blank[The second noun] wakes, shuddering.
+	say "You pour out [the noun] on [the second noun].

+[The second noun] wakes, shuddering.
 'Agh!
 I had a terrible dream about drowning and then-- Hey!'"

 The player carries a jug of water.
 Understand "pour [something] on [something]" or "splash [something] at/on [something]" as throwing it at.